barakmich/chess/README.md

 **chess** is a friendly fork of [notnil/chess](https://github.com/notnil/chess) that refactors a bunch of things, provides much better performance (for PGN parsing at least), and is ideally more ergonomic to use.

-Already, the PGN scanner is much faster; compare [this test that parses real data](scanner_test.go) from [https://database.lichess.org] backported to upstream:
+Already, the PGN scanner is much faster; compare [this test that parses real data](scanner_test.go) from https://database.lichess.org backported to upstream:
 ```
 $ benchstat old_scan.txt new_scan.txt
 name          old time/op  new time/op  delta
 BigScanner-4   20.7s  1%   10.4s  3%  -49.78%  (p=0.008 n=5+5)
 ```

 But the real win comes when you can make use of Go's strengths!
-Goroutines!:
+Goroutines!
 ```
 $ benchstat parallelbench.txt
 name                  time/op